john-b-yang/fabric-eval/guides/local-fabric.md

   * `--lang` Language chaincode is written in
   * `--label` Package name
 *

+**Create Crypto Artifacts**: (`artifacts/channel/create-artifacts.sh`) Creates relevant crypto artifacts that are building blocks for permissions in the network.
+* Removes existing artifacts upon start up of network
+* Generates crypto artifacts with `cryptogen` tool based on configurations in `crypto-config.yaml` file in same directory and places them in `crypto-config/` folder.
+* Generate system genesis block and channel configuration block with `configtxgen` tool.
+* Later on, these crypto assets are used and referenced by higher level scripts.

 ## Credits
 * [BasicNetwork](https://github.com/adhavpavan/BasicNetwork-2.0): Repository our network is based on.